-Texas County Asks High Court to Stop Release of Poor Inmates
+High Court Rejects Texas County’s Bid to Stop Release of Poor Inmates

 Those detainees account for 2 percent of the county jail’s 8,800 inmates, the sheriff’s office told local media Tuesday.

-In its appeal to the U.S Supreme Court, Harris County argued that Rosenthal’s order to “immediately release without sufficient surety untold numbers of potentially dangerous arrestees is certain to cause irreparable harm,” according to the Houston Chronicle.
+In its appeal to the U.S Supreme Court, Harris County argued that Rosenthal’s order to “immediately release without sufficient surety untold numbers of potentially dangerous arrestees is certain to cause irreparable harm.”

 The county, its 16 criminal court judges and five hearing officers who set bail at probable cause hearings are defendants in the class action that appears to be headed to trial as the county’s attorneys claim Rosenthal’s order conflicts with Texas law, which gives judges discretion to set cash bail.